upendrabhattarai/test/docs/index.md

 ## scRNAseq

+Please, change to this common library path to perform you  analysis: `.libPaths("/n/app/bcbio/R4.3.1_singlecell")`.

+## ChipSeq

-Please, change to this common library path to perform you  analysis: `.libPaths("/n/app/bcbio/R4.3.1_singlecell/")`.
+Please, change to this common library path to perform you  analysis: `.libPaths("/n/app/bcbio/R4.3.1_chipseq")`.

 # bcbioR supported templates